pypa/cibuildwheel/docs/options.md

 !!! tab examples "pyproject.toml"

     ```toml
+    [tool.cibuildwheel]
     # Use tools versions that are bundled with cibuildwheel (this is the default)
-    [tool.cibuildwheel]
     dependency-versions = "pinned"

     # Use the latest versions available on PyPI
-    [tool.cibuildwheel]
     dependency-versions = "latest"

     # Use your own pip constraints file
-    [tool.cibuildwheel]
     dependency-versions = "./constraints.txt"
     ```

 ## Testing